Annotating Decentralisation & Graphic Design

 Sonia Malpesos’ work is on a reader that posits Graphic Design itself as an institution, beyond its individual practice organisations and historical institutions.
 Through this lens, we explore different moments and movements that form part of design practices: ideation, creation, practice, product.
 How do schools of graphic design – the Swiss school, the slick school – emerge?
 How do designers’ physical presence in institutions condition and modulate the graphic design process?
 How does Graphic Design institute its schools of style and laws of form?
 The Reader is, in itself, a visual reflection on the process of designing an identity for the Institutions as a Way of Life project, for which a “liquid visual identity” was developed that doesn’t consent to being a single modernist thing.
 At the same time, it is a designers reflection on the institution of graphic design as she experiences it, and how that experience might be manifested in visual concepts and structures of information.
 Through this reader, the designer attempts to render palpable the sometimes visible, other times invisible grids of composition and character that reshape the concept of graphic design.

 In her work on the main stages and in the niches of the contemporary art’s planetary megastructure, Luiza Crosman is investigating operations on how to build collective subjects which could allow for new strategies on tackling institutional resources and its infrastructures.
-Her work builds up on creating distributed narratives: tramas – a portuguese word meaning at the same time weave and plot.
-In her presentation of recent work, she will untangle the crucial question of scale in late stage capitalist art industry: How do artists that work with institutions can negotiate their subjectivity in order to deal with, resist or propose scaling effects into the world?
+Her work builds upon creating distributed narratives: tramas – a Portuguese word meaning at the same time weave and plot.
+In her presentation of recent work, she will untangle the crucial question of scale in late-stage capitalist art industry: How do artists that work with institutions can negotiate their subjectivity in order to deal with, resist or propose scaling effects into the world?
 How can artworks and practices acquire scale through technology?
-How can promises of faux grandeur be resisted or appropriated while using their infrastructures to acquire reach and resonance?
+How can the institution’s appeal of faux grandeur be resisted or appropriated while using their infrastructures to acquire reach and resonance?

 With Aiwen Yin, Genevieve Costello, Luiza Crosman, Sonia Malpeso, Mela Dávila Freire, Jamie Allen, Lucie Kolb, Bernhard Garnicnig